-Beginning in March 2017, J-MHAP will transition out of its location in the Salem and Lowell Juvenile Courts to its new setting in the Lynn and Lowell Family Resource Centers.
-In leaving the court system, services provided by J-MHAP will no longer be connected to court cases.
-Rather, the program will become community-based referral program, expanding to include youth at-risk for court involvement.
-Prevention of court involvement will remain the mission and focus of the program.12 This broadened focus is reflected in the program's new name, the Mental Health Advocacy Project for Kids (MHAP for Kids).
-MHAP for Kids will continue J-MHAP's work addressing mental health and educational service needs for youth with unmet mental health needs.
+Beginning in March 2017, J-MHAP transitioned out of its location in the Salem and Lowell Juvenile Courts to its new setting in the Lynn and Lowell Family Resource Centers.
+In leaving the court system, services provided by J-MHAP are no longer connected to court cases and the program has shifted to become a community-based referral program, expanding to include youth at-risk for court involvement.
+Prevention of court involvement remains the mission and focus of the program.
+This broadened focus is reflected in the program's new name, the Mental Health Advocacy Program for Kids, or MHAP for Kids.
+MHAP for Kids continues J-MHAP's work addressing mental health and educational service needs for youth with unmet mental health needs.

 The transition to MHAP for Kids marks changes to the program structure, referrals and staffing.
-Referrals for MHAP for Kids will continue to come through the court system, but youth may also be referred by outside sources, including schools and the Family Resource Centers (FRCs).
-MHAs will transition from their roles as best interest advocates for youth, in which advocacy is based on an independent assessment of youth needs rather than youth's expressed wishes.
-Moving forward, MHAs will serve as staff attorneys who represent families' requests and personal objectives using zealous advocacy.
-The case load for each MHA will increase from 25 to 30 youth.
-Staff Attorneys' primary responsibilities will be split between outreach in the courts and community and direct advocacy.
-The MHAP for Kids Project Director will supervise staff attorneys as well as manage program planning, implementation, and development.
-The transition to MHAP for Kids aims to build a program model which increases sustainability and replicability with the potential to expand statewide.13
+Referrals for MHAP for Kids continue to come through the court system, but youth may also be referred by outside sources, including schools and the Family Resource Centers (FRCs).
+MHAs transitioned from their roles as best interest advocates for youth, in which advocacy was based on an independent assessment of youth needs rather than youth's expressed wishes.
+In MHAP for Kids, MHAs serve as staff attorneys who represent families' requests and personal objectives using zealous advocacy and staff attorney caseloads increased from 25 to 30 youth.
+Staff Attorneys' primary responsibilities are split between outreach in the courts and community and direct advocacy.
+The MHAP for Kids Program Director supervises staff attorneys as well as manages program planning, implementation, and development.
+The transition to MHAP for Kids aims to build a program model which increases sustainability and replicability with the potential to expand statewide.